waterlink/explorative-tdd-talk/README.md

 ## Code and Test Suite Relationship

-- Production code is the most important part
+### What is Test Suite for Production Code?

-- Test suite makes sure production code is correct
+- Makes sure Code is correct
-- Test suite enables easy refactoring
+- Enables refactoring
-- Test suite gives courage to introduce a change (new feature, bug fix, etc.)
+- Gives courage to introduce change
-- Test suite is coupled to the code it tests
+- Coupled to Code

+### What is Production Code for Test Suite?

-- Knowledge in the production code should be verified by test suite
+- Knowledge should be verified by Test Suite
-- Knowledge change in code should lead to a test failure
+- Mutation should lead to a Test failure

-- Knowledge change is a test for the test.
+### Knowledge Change

+### ==

+### Test for the Test